Molosc/pickli/README.md

 ## Public getter / setter

-Each option have a getter / setter funcionality.
+Each option have a getter / setter public function. (except for the orientation)

+## Remote options

+Comming soon...

+## Transition options

+Comming soon...

 # For the next versions